-- Section 2.1, "Driver Prerequisites," on page 21 - Section 2.2, "Where to Install the Active Directory Driver," on page 22 - Section 2.3, "Addressing Security Issues," on page 24 - Section 2.4, "Creating an Administrative Account," on page 28 - Section 2.5, "Configuring System Permissions," on page 28 - Section 2.6, "Becoming Familiar with Driver Features," on page 29
+- "Driver Prerequisites" on page 21 - "Where to Install the Active Directory Driver" on page 22 - "Addressing Security Issues" on page 24 - "Creating an Administrative Account" on page 28 - "Configuring System Permissions" on page 28 - "Becoming Familiar with Driver Features" on page 29

-2.1 Driver Prerequisites
+Driver Prerequisites

 Identity Manager and its prerequisites, as listed in "Considerations and Prerequisites for Installation" in the NetIQ Identity Manager Setup Guide.
-Windows Server 2008 (32-bit and 64-bit), Windows Server 2008 R2 (64-bit), Windows Server 2012 (64-bit), or Windows Server 2012 R2 (64-bit) Internet Explorer 6.0 or later on the server running the Active Directory driver and on the targe domain controller.
-Active Directory domain controller DNS name or IP address, depending on the authentication method
+Windows Server 2019 (64-bit), Windows Server 2016 (64-bit), Windows Server 2012 R2 (64-bit), Windows Server 2012 (64-bit), Windows Server 2008 R2 (64-bit), or Windows Server 2008 SP2 (32-bit and 64-bit) Internet Explorer 6.0 or later on the server running the Active Directory driver and on the target domain controller Active Directory domain controller DNS name or IP address, depending on the authentication method

-NOTE: The domain functional level for the Active Directory driver is supported on Windows Server 2008, Windows Server 2012, and Windows Server 2012 R2.
+NOTE: The domain functional level for the Active Directory driver is supported on all supported Windows Server platforms.